 You’ll pay less than $200 in fees for a round-trip flight, which is a steal compared to what many other airlines charge.
 While it may not make the cut for one of the world’s best business class cabins, Iberia business class is plenty good – and the price is definitely right.

 Read our full review of the Iberia business class flight from Chicago-O’Hare (ORD) to Madrid (MAD)!

 The seats are spacious and comfortable, easily reclining all the way back into a lie-flat bed to catch some Z’s as you cross the Atlantic Ocean.
 So-called “honeymoon seats” in the center of the cabin are perfect for traveling couples.
 The food and service are equally solid, and you’ll be able to get into American’s excellent Flagship business class lounges before taking off for Europe.

 How to do it: Second verse, same as the first.

-Factor in the $4,000 spending requirement within three months to earn the 60,000-point bonus on the Chase Sapphire Preferred Card, and you’ll have nearly enough to book this business class flight to Spain in one fell swoop.
-Or if you qualify for the outstanding 100,000-point bonus on the Platinum Card from American Express via Cardmatch, you’re set.
+Factor in the $4,000 spending requirement within three months to earn the 80,000-point bonus on the Chase Sapphire Preferred Card, and you’ll have nearly enough to book this business class flight to Spain in one fell swoop.
+Or if you qualify for the outstanding 75,000-point bonus on the Amex Gold Card via Cardmatch, you’re set.

 Just transfer those points over to Iberia (but not before scoping out award availability first!) and you’ll be on your way to Europe in business class in no time.